What Is Slow Travel? (And 6 Practical Tips to Start)

 And in the same way, slow travel emphasizes a visitor’s connection to local communities over mass tourism and one-size-fits-all itineraries.

-It means staying at eco-friendly hotels, not littering, buying fair trade whenever possible, and not taking part in the exploitation of people, animals or the environment.
+Stay at eco-friendly hotels, don’t litter, and buy fair trade whenever possible.
+Don’t take part in the exploitation of people, animals or the environment.

 The process of getting from point A to point B can be just as enjoyable as the destination.
 Slow travel can mean travel by boat, bike or train, or anything that lets you take in your surroundings.

 Road trips are perfect examples of slow travel because they’re all about the experiences along the way.